equilibriumdata/equilibriumdata.github.io/guide/critical-solubility.md

 ## Scope

 The IUPAC Solubility Data Project (SDP) has as its aim a comprehensive review of published data for solubilities of gases, liquids and solids in liquids or solids.
 A uniform format is followed for the assessment of all literature data sets.
 Where data from different sources agree sufficiently, recommended values are proposed.
-More information can be found at <a  href="https://srdata.nist.gov/solubility/intro.aspx" target="_blank" rel="noopener">here</a>.
+More information can be found at <a  href="https://srdata.nist.gov/solubility/intro.aspx" target="_blank" rel="noopener">here</a> (last update of data content 2012).

 List of all references of interest for the reader.